 Marijuana in the workplace

-This document provides answers to frequently asked questions about marijuana in the workplace, along with summaries of relevant court cases.
+This document provides answers to frequently asked questions, along with summaries of relevant court cases.
 [PDF]